-Feelings tend to nag at someone until they take action.
-Such as when you offend someone and realize you need to apologize.
-Your heart probably won't scream at you, unless you try and ignore it.
+Feelings tend to nag at someone until they take action such as when you offend someone and you realize you need to go apologize.
+Your heart probably won't scream at you unless you try and ignore it.
 The more you put off apologizing, the stronger those feelings grow.
 Time only intensifies feelings, whereas time will diminish the urgency of impulses.

+rechings, whereas time will diffillish the digency of impulses.
 Have you ever noticed any negative patterns in the type of men you choose?
-If so, list the pattern or patterns below:

-Now think about these men.
-Were there any indicators that they possessed this behavior in the early stages of the relationship?
-(Circle one) YES NO
+If so, list the pattern or patterns below: Now think about these men.
+Were there any indicators that they had that behavior in the early stages of the relationship?
+(Circle one) YES NO Can you think of any impulses you had that drove you towards that man

-Can you think of any impulses you had that drove you towards this man as opposed to listening to your feelings and potentially avoiding this person?
-If so, write these impulses below:
+Can you think of any impulses you had that drove you towards that man as opposed to listening to your feelings to potentially avoid this person?
+If so, write these impulses below.

-Do you think that if you were in a similar situation next time around that you would be more able to listen to your feelings rather than your impulses?
+Do you think next time around if you are in a similar situation that you would be more able to listen to your feelings rather than your impulses?
 (Circle one)

-What is Your Heart?
+What Is Your Heart?

 What exactly is your Heart?
 Psychology describes it in a number of ways.
 Some call it your "inner child," while Freud called it the "unconscious."
-The Bible calls it your "heart".
-From this point forward, I will use all of these metaphors interchangeably.
-All of them offer a simple description of that core part, within all of us, that really makes the major decisions for us: whom we marry, what we decide to do with our life, etc. Sometimes this part of your brain is referred to as your intuition; such as, trust your intuition.
-Within your heart lies the ability to create all of your dreams; the magic you were keenly aware of when you dreamed as a child.
+The Bible calls it your "heart."
+From this point forward, I will use all these metaphors interchangeably.
+All of them offer a simple description of that core part, within all of us, that really makes the major decisions for us: who we marry, what we decide to do with our life, etc. Sometimes this part of your brain is referred to as your intuition; such as trust your intuition.
+Within your heart lies the ability to create all your dreams; the magic you were keenly aware of when you dreamed as a child.
 When you and I were children, we didn't know the meaning of the word "impossible."
-Children have an innate ability to believe in things, just because they can imagine them.
-Some call this childlike faith.
-Sad to say, when we grow up, we begin to think that maybe dreams don't come true, and we prepare ourselves for pain.
-We encounter disappointments, and soon we view the disappointments as reality, rather than steps toward our dreams.
-Once an adult stops believing that dreams can come true, every adversity becomes a self-fulfilling prophecy.

-In truth, dreams never die-they just get stashed away in the basement or packed up in storage.
+Children have an innate ability to believe in things just because they can imagine them.
+Some call this child-like faith.
+What is sad is that when we grow up, we begin to think that maybe dreams don't come true, and we prepare ourselves for pain.
+We have disappointments and soon we view the disappointments as reality rather than steps toward our dreams.
+Once an adult stops believing that dreams can come true, every adversity only becomes a self-fulfilling prophecy.
+Yet, dreams never diethey just get stored away in the basement or packed up in storage.
 But, the ability for those dreams to be fulfilled is always there.
-They are stored in your unconscious, or your "inner child," which is always more powerful than your conscious.
-Does this sound far-fetched, like something out of Alice and Wonderland?
-It probably does, if you weren't taught this growing up.
-Sadly many women have never learned the power of the unconscious mind and its ability to select, influence and shape men.
+It is stored in your unconscious, or your "inner child," which is always more powerful than your conscious.
+Does this sound farfetched, like something out of Alice and Wonderland?
+It probably does if you were not taught this growing up.
+Sadly, many women have never learned the power of the unconscious mind and its ability to select, influence, and shape men.